johnwargo/eleventy-plugin-file-list/readme.md

 # Eleventy Plugin File List

+An Eleventy Plugin that creates a collection or metadata from the list of files in a specified folder.

 clone the folder
-create a folder called files
+create a folder called `files`
 Copy some files into the newly created files folder open terminal window execute `npm install`